qunitjs/qunit/docs/api/assert/throws.md

 The `expectedMatcher` argument can be:

 * An Error object.
-* An Error constructor to use ala `errorValue instanceof expectedMatcher`.
+* An Error constructor, evaluated as `errorValue instanceof expectedMatcher`.
 * A RegExp that matches (or partially matches) the string representation.
 * A callback Function that must return `true` to pass the assertion check.